carla-simulator/carla/Docs/core_world.md

 debug.draw_box(carla.BoundingBox(actor_snapshot.get_transform().location,carla.Vector3D(0.5,0.5,2)),actor_snapshot.get_transform().rotation, 0.05, carla.Color(255,0,0,0),0)
 ```

-This example is extended in a [code recipe](ref_code_recipes.md#debug-bounding-box-recipe) to draw boxes for every actor in a world snapshot.
+This example is extended in a snipet in [carla.DebugHelper](python_api.md#carla.DebugHelper.draw_box) that shows how to draw boxes for every actor in a world snapshot.

 ### World snapshots